 Using the ERIS claim calculation method, is not always the right choice, even when you qualify, as sometimes RDEC will give a greater benefit than ERIS, so calculating the best option is crucial.

 Generally, where a company has a loss, before the R&D claim is calculated, that is equal to or greater than their qualify R&D expenditure, the maximum level of benefit, at around 27% of qualifying R&D costs, will be available.
-Where the loss is very small compared to their R&D expenditure, RDEC is likely to be more beneficial, even if the company qualifies for ERIS.
+Where the loss is less than 25% of their qualifying R&D expenditure, RDEC is likely to be more beneficial, even if the company qualifies for ERIS.